Mariotti94/WebRISC-V/README.md

 ### Features

-* 5-stage Graphical Pipeline 64-bit Simulator
+* 5-stage Graphical Pipeline 32/64-bit Simulator
-  * Pipeline Schema taken from Patterson's 'Computer Organization and Design: RISC-V Edition' and enhanced
+  * Pipeline Schema taken and enhanced from Patterson's 'Computer Organization and Design: RISC-V Edition'
   * Visualize every Architectural Element and the Data and Control paths
-  * Execute with or without the Forwarding and the Delay Slot
+  * Execute with or without Forwarding
+  * Change the Branch Hazard handling using the Delay Slot
   * Keep track of the execution in the Pipeline
     * Instruction Memory | Data Memory | Registers
-  * Pipeline Table to show the execution trace
+  * Show the execution trace with the Pipeline Table
-  * Console to interact with the execution through implemented syscalls
+  * Interact with the execution through implemented syscalls on the Console
-* Supported instructions are the full **RV64I** Base Instruction Set (excluding: fence) and **RV64M** Standard Multiplication Extension
+* Supported instructions are the full **RV32I** and **RV64I** Base Instruction Sets (excluding: fence) as well as the full **RV32M** and **RV64M** Standard Multiplication Extensions
+  * List of supported instructions with small Verilog descriptions available
-  * List of supported instruction with small descriptions of the underlying function visible on click
+  * List of supported directives with small descriptions of meaning available
-  * RISC-V Assembly small examples available
+  * RISC-V Assembly simple examples available

 ### Local Installation